m-Py/must-link-anticlustering/Supplementary_Materials/supplementary_materials.md

 To evaluate the optimal approach, we generated synthetic data sets with categorical variables, using the same parameters as in the simulation in the paper: $M = 2-5$ variables; $P = 2-5$ categories per variable; the distance matrix was generated via first binary coding the variables and then computing the pairwise Euclidean distances.
 The number of groups $K$ was varied between 2, 3, 4, 5, and 10.
 Must-link constraints were generated using the same rule as for the simulation study and were used to adjust the distance matrix.

 Starting with $N = 20$ (or $N = 21$ for $K = 3$) we generated five data sets for each $N$.
 We ensured that each data set was divisible by $K$ so equal-sized groups could be generated.
 Each combination of $K$ and $N$ was replicated 5 times to estimate the average run time.
 For each $K$, $N$ was sequentially increased by $K$ until the time limit of 1800s was exceeded in a run [@schulz2022].
-We also applied 2PML with 1000 repetitions (500x Phase 1 + 500x Phase 2) to investigate if our heuristic tends to produce optimal results.
+Table 8 and Figure 4 illustrate the run time results (Figure 4 is Figure S2 from the online supplementary PDF from the main paper).

 \begin{table}